-Etobicoke (Index) SmartCentre is a development property that is situated at the intersection of Index Road and Queen Street in Etobicoke, Ontario.
-The site has 199,000 square feet of developable area.
+Etobicoke (Index) SmartCentre is a 64,000 square foot shopping centre that is situated at the intersection of Index Road and Queen Street in Etobicoke, Ontario.
+The site is anchored by a 37,000 square foot Marshalls.
+Other national tenants include Petsmart and Bouclair.
+There is 127,000 square feet of development potential remaining on this site.